peterdesmet/movebank2gbif/mapping.md

 SCD: Could use this instead of eventDate to avoid needing to convert?

 #### [habitat](http://rs.tdwg.org/dwc/terms/index.htm#habitat)

+Stored in the data file as `habitat` (optional, rarely used).
+Not used in the example dataset.

 #### [samplingProtocol](http://rs.tdwg.org/dwc/terms/index.htm#samplingProtocol)

 Recommended...
+SCD: Could store the sensor type (i.e. tracking method) here, stored in the data file as `sensor-type` (this variable is always included).

+    gps

 #### [samplingEffort](http://rs.tdwg.org/dwc/terms/index.htm#samplingEffort)
+n/a
 #### [sampleSizeValue](http://rs.tdwg.org/dwc/terms/index.htm#sampleSizeValue)
+n/a
 #### [sampleSizeUnit](http://rs.tdwg.org/dwc/terms/index.htm#sampleSizeUnit)
+n/a
 #### [fieldNotes](http://rs.tdwg.org/dwc/terms/index.htm#fieldNotes)
+n/a
 #### [eventRemarks](http://rs.tdwg.org/dwc/terms/index.htm#eventRemarks)

+SCD: Better here than occurrenceRemarks?
+Stored in the data file as `comments` (optional, sometimes used).
+Not included in most datasets including the example.

 ### Location